The Rise of Digital Payments During the Pandemic

 Improve Payment Fraud Detection Mechanisms

 As more businesses accept payments online and experiment with alternative payment methods, security risks and payment fraud increase proportionally.
 Card-not-present (CNP) fraud levels have been on a steady rise over the past few years.
-Unless no targeted action is taken, retailers can lose to CNP fraud and part of that toll will fall on the payment services providers and card issuers.
+Unless no targeted action is taken, retailers can lose $130 billion to CNP fraud and part of that toll will fall on the payment services providers and card issuers.

 New digital banking and payment solutions will require improved security and anti-fraud mechanisms.
 Predictive analytics and machine learning have emerged as two strong contenders for attaining real-time monitoring over anomalies.
 Such ‘intelligent’ systems can scan over through billions of transactions and identify unusual behaviour faster and at a higher accuracy than the current rule-based systems most banks rely on.